stovak/SwiftFFMpeg/README.md

 ### Swift Package Manager

-SwiftFFmpeg uses [SwiftPM](https://swift.org/package-manager/) as its build tool and bundles FFmpeg as XCFrameworks for a self-contained, portable installation.
+SwiftFFmpeg uses [SwiftPM](https://swift.org/package-manager/) as its build tool and links against the FFmpeg libraries provided by your system installation.

 To depend on SwiftFFmpeg in your own project, add a `dependencies` clause to your `Package.swift`: